The Open Source Seed Initiative

 The OSSI Pledge

 You have the freedom to use these OSSI seeds in any way you choose.
-In return, you pledge not to restrict others’ use of these seeds or their derivatives by patents, licenses or other means, and to include this pledge with any transfer of these seeds.
+In return, you pledge not to restrict others’ use of these seeds or their derivatives by patents, licenses or other means, and to include this pledge with any transfer of these seeds or their derivatives.

 OSSI’s Pledge was inspired by the licenses developed in the free and open source software movement.
 Since a formal license is not practical for seed exchange, OSSI created a Pledge to establish an ethical commitment to keep seed free now and into the future.